openstack/openstack-ansible/doc/source/reference/configuration/extending-osa.rst

 ``src`` key is not defined bootstrap script will skip cloning such roles.

-It is easy for a deployer to keep this file under their own version control and out of the openstack-ansible tree.
+It is easy for a deployer to keep this file under their own version control and out of the OpenStack-Ansible tree.

 Adding new or overriding collections in your OpenStack-Ansible installation